-- The WPS resource will attach to all process provider resources in the workspace. - Storage directory for temporary files (e.g. for process results) is /var/wps inside the workspace. - The last 1000 process executions will be tracked. - Memory buffers (e.g. for inline XML inputs) are limited to 1 MB each.
+- Enabled WPS protocol versions: 1.0.0 - The WPS resource will attach to all process provider resources in the workspace. - Storage directory for temporary files (e.g. for process results) is /var/wps inside the workspace. - The last 1000 process executions will be tracked. - Memory buffers (e.g. for inline XML inputs) are limited to 1 MB each.
 If this limit is exceeded, buffering is switched to use a file in the storage directory.

-The deegree WPS config file format is defined by schema file http://schemas.deegree.org/services/wps/3.1.0/wps_configuration.xsd.
+The deegree WPS config file format is defined by schema file http://schemas.deegree.org/services/wps/3.1.0/wps\configuration.xsd.
 The root element is deegreeWPS and the config attribute must be 3.1.0.
 The following table lists all available configuration options (complex ones contain nested options themselves).
-When specifying them, their order must be respected.
+When specifiying them, their order must be respected.